 Some of these informal, feminised jobs, particularly domestic and sex work, make female migrants more vulnerable to exploitation than male migrants.
-The lack of regulations and labour controls regarding work in private houses and in the sex industry (Thiemann 2016b, Mantouvalou 2012), coupled with the solitude of individualised work environments in these sectors, creates greater precariousness than the work environments of migrant men, who tend to work in groups n construction sites or on farms.
+The lack of regulations and labour controls regarding work in private houses and in the sex industry (Thiemann 2016b, Mantouvalou 2012), coupled with the solitude of individualised work environments in these sectors, creates greater precariousness than the work environments of migrant men, who tend to work in groups on construction sites or on farms.
 This lack of scrutiny in the private sphere is a gender-specific issue affecting migrant women (Chammartin 2002, Piper 2003).
 Work in private households, e.g. as a care, domestic or sex worker, involves greater risks of being exploited and/or being treated badly due to the lack of laws and standards regulating it.
 Therefore, it often involves unregulated, long work hours with too few rest days, no monitoring of work-place conditions and a heightened risk of abuse by employers.

 Discrimination in Emigration Policy